 Typically, if everything seems normal yet your AC is still not blowing cold air, the outdoor unit will be where you need to start your fault-finding.

-Nine times out of ten, the outdoor unit will be in what's called "lockout" mode, which is a safety mechanism that prevents any potential major damage to any mechanical components.
+Nine times out of ten, the outdoor unit will be in what’s called in “lockout” mode, which is a safety mechanism that merely prevents any potential major damage to any mechanical components.

 Every AC unit utilizes a series of safety switches and overloads that are designed to protect both the compressor and fan motor(s) from unnecessary wear.

-That said, how does all that technical mumbo jumbo help you now in a time of need and sweltering heat when your AC not blowing cold air?
-Well, let's breakdown the basic troubleshooting steps you should take before calling in the professionals, as some of the time, this could very likely be a quick 15-minute fix.
+That said, how does all that technical mumbo jumbo help you now in a time of need and sweltering heat when your AC is not blowing cold air?

 Trust me, I’ve done this before.